louwrentius/fio-plot/benchmark_script/README.md

 							represents the percentage of reads.
 A read/write mix of 75%/25% is specified as '75' (default: [75]).
-							Multiple values can be specified and separate output folders will be created.
+							Multiple values can be specified and separate output directories will be created.
 This argument is only used if the benchmark is of type randrw.
 Otherwise this option is ignored.
 	-e ENGINE, --engine ENGINE
 							Select the ioengine to use, see fio --enghelp for an overview of supported engines.
 (Default: libaio).